Apart from half-hearted and ill-informed attempts to act and direct when at school and university,

 I began directing in 2013, with Christopher Annus and Christopher Peacock as willing and talented guinea pigs in

 the three one-man plays listed above, with successful productions in London and Edinburgh.
-In 2016 I am directing J B Priestley's The Rose and Crown for The Grads in Edinburgh with a talented cast, as part of the Scottish Community Drama Association's One-Act Festival.
-It has all the elements I relish in a story - emotion, intellect, conflict and the supernatural; it should make you laugh, it might also make you cry.
-Details above.
+In 2016 I directed J B Priestley's The Rose and Crown, firstly for The Grads as part of the Scottish Community Drama Association's One-Act Festival - it reached the Eastern Divisional Finals and was awarded the SCDA Bob Buchanan Salver.

 In real life . . .

 When not writing and directing, my time is taken up with

 Arbery Books, an online

 rare and antiquarian books and ephemera.
 It specialises in gay, lesbian, transgender and sexuality issues, with a very small collection of antiquarian books and Science Fiction and Fantasy.

 Angel: Take This Body

 Death in Venice Revisited